 Our research investigates workers, organisations and industries at the local, national, and global level across a continuum of research programs.
 These intersecting and multidisciplinary programs deliver robust research that embraces the varied and interconnected contexts of decent work and industry encompassing transitioning into/out of work, experiences and systems of work and employment, and governance of work and industry.

-Our collective disciplinary strengths span critical management studies, economic and cultural geography, sociology, public relations, human resources management, organisational and social psychology, youth and disability studies, education systems, critical social marketing, gender, environmental and social policy, and organisation studies.
-This range of disciplinary approaches underpins collective impact in publications, grant success and industry engagement.
+Our collective research strengths span critical management studies, economic and cultural geography, sociology, public relations, human resources management, organisational and social psychology, youth and disability studies, education systems, critical social marketing, gender, environmental and social policy, and organisation studies.

-The Centre’s research is built around three key research programs each with its own distinct set of subprograms.
-These programs of research constitute a comprehensive critical remit to foster transformative scholarship.
-Centre members work within and across programs enabling comprehensive and authoritative research across the full spectrum of challenges and opportunities for decent work and industry.
+The Centre has three core research programs each with its own distinct set of subprograms.
+Centre researchers work within and across programs enabling comprehensive and authoritative research across the full spectrum of challenges and opportunities for decent work and industry.

 Read more about our programs at Our Research.